Back to Blog

 The best habit-building tools don't fight your impulses - they redirect them.
 PageLock's design creates a loop that actually compounds:

 This is why people who use PageLock consistently report not just less scrolling, but more reading.
-The app doesn't fight your impulses - it replaces them with something better.
+The average person checks their phone 96 times per day, and most of those checks are habitual rather than intentional.
+PageLock doesn't fight your impulses.
+It replaces them with something better.

 How to Block Apps on iPhone That Sticks